Easy Driving Trips From Boston For a Great Family Day Out

 And, of course, no trip to Cape Cod would be complete without visiting Whydah Pirate Museum in West Yarmouth, home to the only pirate treasure in the world.
 Kids can climb aboard a replicated galley of the Whydah, see thousands of fascinating pirate artifacts, and search for missing pirate booty.

 Top Tip: The best times to drive to Cape Code are Sunday through Thursday.
 If you’re traveling there on a Friday, try to arrive before 2 p.m.
 If you’re planning a day trip from Boston on a Saturday, it’s best to arrive before 8 a.m. or after 2 p.m. is best to avoid the traffic.

 Distance from Boston: 99.5 miles ~ via I-95 S (1 hr 37 minutes)

-Mystic might be the longest day trip from Boston on our list, but it’s well worth the journey!
-This picturesque seaside village was once a thriving shipbuilding port.
+Mystic might be our list’s longest day trip from Boston, but it’s well worth the journey!
+This picturesque Connecticut seaside village was once a thriving shipbuilding port.
 Today it’s a popular tourist destination for anyone who wants to get off the beaten path and enjoy some small-town New England charm.